Sammii-HK/iconify/README.md

 Then open your browser to `http://localhost:3000`

 **Features:**
+- Switch between Image and Emoji modes
 - Drag and drop or click to select an image
+- Enter emoji directly in emoji mode
-- Preview your image before conversion
+- Preview your image or emoji before conversion
 - Choose output format (ICO, PWA, or both)
 - Configure ICO sizes
 - Download individual files or all as a ZIP archive